What is the Difference Between EHS and HSE?

 How to Become an HSE Officer?

-• Conducting risk assessments to identify potential hazards in the workplace.
+• Risk assessment: Identifying potential hazards in the workplace.

 The roles of HSE officers involve various responsibilities crucial for ensuring workplace safety and environmental compliance.